New Mexico Laws on Service Dogs and Emotional Support Animals

 Rules for Your Service Animal in New Mexico

-The ADA and New Mexico's Service Animal Act allows a public accommodation to exclude your service animal if it poses a direct threat to health and safety (or example, if your dog is aggressively barking and snapping at other customers, the facility can kick the dog out).
-Your animal may also be excluded if it is not housebroken, or if it is out of control and you are unable or unwilling to effectively control it.
-You are still entitled to enter the public accommodation even if your service animal is not allowed in.
+The ADA and New Mexico's Service Animal Act allow a public accommodation to exclude your service animal if it poses a direct threat to the health and safety of others.
+For example, if your dog is aggressively barking and snapping at other customers, the facility can kick the dog out.
+Your animal can also be excluded if it isn't housebroken or it's out of control and you're unable or unwilling to effectively control it.

 Are Service Animals Allowed in New Mexico Housing?

-The federal Fair Housing Act prohibits discrimination in housing accommodations against those who use service animals.
-You must be allowed full and equal access to all housing facilities, and may not be charged extra for having a service animal (although you may have to pay for damage your animal causes).
-If your lease or rental agreement includes a "no pets" provision, it does not apply to your service animal.
+The federal Fair Housing Act (FHA) prohibits discrimination in housing accommodations against those who use assistance animals.
+You must be allowed full and equal access to all housing facilities and can't be charged extra for having a service animal (although you can be required to pay for damage your animal causes).
+If your lease or rental agreement includes a "no pets" provision, it doesn't apply to your assistance animal.

 Boost Your Chance of Being Approved